AustinCheang/tfl_telegram_bot/README.md

 Step 3: The bot first displays all the existing commands:

 1.  `/get` - Get the station(s) information
-2.  `schedule` - Schedule a daily update at 8AM
+2.  `/schedule` - Schedule a daily update at 8AM
 3.  `/delete` - Remove existing update schedule

 Users can always check all the commands by typing `/start` and `/help`.